paulde1/py4e/README.md

 # py4e

-Learning center for my python3 codebase each file is porganized based on class structure increasing in difficulty as aI go along
+Learning center for my python3 codebase each file is organized based on class structure increasing in difficulty as I go along with the python specialization